History of Homeschooling

 Homeschool Educational Resources uses affiliate links within its posts.
 You may read more in our Disclosure Policy.

 For some, the concept of Homeschooling is alien, strange, or even taboo.
 Some people scoff at the notion and even feel that the movement is some new, hipster idea.
-Surely, only tattoo covered, Prius driving vegans would ever consider such an inane undertaking, right?
+Surely, only tattoo covered, Prius driving vegans would ever consider such an insane undertaking, right?
 Well, no. In fact, the history of homeschooling is very much a part of the American story.

 Education from 1800’s to 1900’s